mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 A Personal Psi Battery stores Psionic Strength points for later use.
 A battery can hold up to 10 Psi Points and is charged by the psion during rest periods.
-Psi Points channelled into the battery, rather than into the psion’s own mind, will therefore increase the length of any rest period if the psion wants to regain his full Psi points compliment.
+Psi Points channelled into the battery, rather than into the psion's own mind, will therefore increase the length of any rest period if the psion wants to regain his full Psi points compliment.